Campeonato Regional Centro: 1913–14

 The Campeonato Regional Centro was organized by the Royal Spanish Football Federation from the 1913–14 season.
 Teams were split into two divisions - 1a categoría A (1st category A) and 1a categoría B (1st category B).
 Madrid FC, Athletic Madrid and RS Gimnástica Española were placed in 1st category A and Unión Sporting, Regional FC, Credut Lyonnais, Cardenal Cisneros were placed in 1st category B. There was no system of promotion or relegation between the divisions.

 1914–15

 Newly founded Racing de Madrid was added to the Campeonato Regional Centro top division for the 1914–15 season.

 1915–16

 1916–17

 This was the first season in which a club was promoted to the first division from the second division.
-Stadium FC won the 1st category B at the end of the 1916–17 season and following the play-off matches, the club secured promotion to 1st category A for the 1917–18 season.
+Stadium won the 1st category B at the end of the 1916–17 season and following the play-off matches, the club secured promotion to 1st category A for the 1917–18 season.